pairshaped/curlingio-docs/docs/club-management/leagues.md

 If you want to leverage Curling IO team recommendations then you must ask for either a team or a skip name during registration.
 Our team recommendations just make it easier and automate team creation if that's a feature you want to use.
 You can make the team and skip name optional, required, or even restrict team names to the list of existing teams (useful if you are pre-creating teams).

+**Important:** If you are using the [Maximum Teams](#maximum-teams) feature to limit the number of unique teams, you must configure either Team Name or Skip Name as **required** (not just optional).
+This is how the system identifies which registrations belong to the same team and enforces the team limit.

 If you aren't planning to use Curling IO to set up teams, round robins, and draw schedules, then asking for a team or skip name is just a club preference for reporting purposes.